salasouza/ann/README.md

 # ANN

-The objective this project is to study the Artificial Neural Network using that Perceptron.The figure below show that scruture of perceptron.
-The input values (x, i=1,..., d) with its weights (w, i=1,...,d) are combinated for result induce filed valures, that values are
+The objective this project is to study the Artificial Neural Network using that Perceptron.The figure below show that structure of perceptron.
+The input values `(x, i=1,..., d)` with its weights (w, i=1,...,d) are combinated for result induce filed values, that values are scaled by using activation function (sigma or degree function) to values 0 or 1.

+#### Structure of Perceptron

 ![Alt text](image.png)